How Does 3PL Logistics Work?

 How Does 3PL (Third-Party Logistics) Work?

 A 3PL is also known as a fulfillment service.
-A simple summary of the division of labor between them and your business can be described as, you run the business and your 3PL handles customer fulfillment.
+A simple summary of the division of labor between them and your business can be described as, you run the business and your 3PL handles the logistics of customer fulfillment.
 It is essentially a link in the supply chain that, because of the explosion of eCommerce, more and more companies are using to successfully outsource some or all of its distribution and fulfillment efforts.

 A key to finding success using a 3PL is to not wait until it’s too late.
 If your business is constantly growing and you’re struggling with supply chain management, it’s best to find a 3PL before you become overwhelmed with orders.
 However, if your organization is simply having a “one-off” sale with a small, temporary bump in growth, it may not make sense for you.